hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ### Build

-In the `Build` tab we can browse through a list of recent jobs and pipelines.
+The `Build` tab allows a review of the most recent jobs and pipelines, but it lacks insights into a broader performance picture.
 The results are simply returned as a paginated table.
 For pipelines this can give an impression on an individual basis, but grasping the overall trend over a longer period is hard.

 Especially with the Jobs search getting a job overview is challenging.
 This search is infamous for only allowing to filter by job status, not by name.
 The related issue